UX Research • UI Design

 Bugs

-Load times: Display gallery has slow load times
+Load times: The Display gallery has slow load times

 Load times: Troubleshoot speeding up the load times –set default filter to fewer items, utilize lazy loading